 Greetings in Italian: how to say hello?

-The first thing you need to learn to do in any language is to meet and greet people!
+Of all the popular Italian phrases to know, the first thing you need to learn to do in any language is to meet and greet people!
 After all, you’re going to be using greetings every time you have a basic conversation in Italian.
 But the Italian greetings are not limited to ciao!

 - Salve! – Hello (any time of day)